kidGodzilla/chatgpt-history-extension/README.md

 ## Using the extension
 1. Navigate to [https://chat.openai.com/](ChatGPT), and browse normally.
-2. We will store a backup of your conversations in your browser's local storage
+2. The extension will store a backup of your conversations in your browser's local storage
-3. If they fail to load, they can be loaded from the extension
+3. If they fail to load from OpenAI's servers, they will be loaded from the extension.

+Note: if you have a lot of history, you should page through it all once by clicking "Load More" until there is nothing else to load, so the extension saves everything.